makhlaghi/mockgals/README.md

 Installing and running:
 ------------

 To install this `mockgals`, after downloading or cloning it, all you have to do is to run `make` in the downloaded directory.
-To run it with default (50 random Sersic profiles) you just have to run: `./mockgals`.
+To run it with default (45 random Sersic profiles and 5 random stars) you just have to run: `./mockgals`.
 Some command line options can be given so you can customize the output, to learn them, run `./mockgals -h`.
 A full list of all the options will be provided, nealy all the operation of `mockgals` can be defined by these input options and their arguments.
 In the future long arguments and an configuration file will also be provided for user customization.

 The output is a possibly multi extension FITS file (depending on what you ask for in the options), the first is the image prior to adding noise, the second is after adding noise.

 ###Input file

 You can define an ASCII file as input into the program.
 In this case the `mockgals` will read the number and properties of the mock galaxies from this table.
 In short, it has to have the same number of columns as the `mock.txt` file generated for random mock galaxies with the same column definitions:

 1. ID (Won't be used!)
 2. 0: Sersic, 1: Moffat, 2: Gaussian